John F. Yardley

 He was the McDonnell project engineer for the Project Mercury spacecraft from 1958 to 1960, and was its the launch operations manager at Cape Canaveral from 1960 to 1964, and its technical director for Project Gemini from 1964 to 1968.
 In 1968, he became vice president and deputy general manager of the Eastern Division of McDonnell-Douglas Astronautics, and worked on Project Apollo and Skylab.

-In 1974, he became NASA's associate administrator for manned space flight.
+In 1974, he became NASA's associate administrator for crewed space flight.
 After the inaugural flight of the Space Shuttle in 1981, he returned to McDonnell-Douglas as president of its McDonnell Douglas Astronautics subsidiary, a position he held until he retired in 1989.
 He was known for "Yardley's Law": "Pretty is what works", his response to someone who said that the Mercury spacecraft looked like a waste paper bin.

 Early life

 John F. Yardley was born in St. Louis, Missouri, on February 1, 1925, the son of F. A. Yardley, a baseball player, and his wife Johnnie née Patterson.
 He graduated from high school in 1942 when he was sixteen years old, and was awarded a scholarship to Washington University in St. Louis, where he studied mechanical engineering.
 Due to World War II, his course was an accelerated one, with four semesters per year instead of the usual two.
 He joined the United States Navy Reserve, and enrolled in the V-12 Navy College Training Program.
 In 1943, the Navy sent him to Iowa State College to study aeronautical engineering, which was not offered by Washington University.
 He graduated with his Bachelor of Science degree in 1944, and entered active service with the Navy.
 He was trained in aircraft maintenance in Memphis, Tennessee, and Seattle, Washington, and worked on maintenance of the Navy's Consolidated PBY Catalina flying boats.